Pratapkumar4/Pratapkumar4/README.md

 ## 🚀 **About Me**

 **Growing in programming**
-I'm a B.E Computer Science graduate from K.L.E Technological University with a passion for software development, machine learning and cloud computing technologies.
+I'm a B.E Computer Science graduate from K.L.E Technological University with a passion for Mainframe, Machine Learning, Web Development and Cloud Computing technologies.
 I enjoy solving complex coding challenges and leveraging emerging technologies to create innovative solutions.

 ---